Hold On to Your Best Talent with 5 Tips to Reduce Employee Turnover

 When it is difficult to fill open positions, the last thing you want to see are valuable employees voluntarily walking out the door.
 Retention is imperative during this time of the “great resignation.”

-Employers across several industries (especially those offering hourly wages) face increasing pressure to offer more competitive salaries.
-Failure to keep up could result in your best employees believing the grass is greener on the side with your competitors.
+Limited available talent sets the stage for fierce competition for top talent among recruiters seeking to lure away your current employees.
+Employers across several industries (especially those offering hourly wages) face increasing pressure.
+Failure to act could result in your best employees believing the grass is greener on the side with your competitors.

 Here are some practical tips to add to your retention strategy.